burchfisher/Sentinel-2-orbit-viz/README.md

 ## About

-The Sentinel-2 mission, operated by the European Space Agency (ESA) as part of the Copernicus program, consists of two identical satellites flying in the same sun-synchronous orbit at 786 km, positioned 180° apart.
+The Sentinel-2 mission, operated by the European Space Agency (ESA) as part of the Copernicus program, consists of two identical satellites — Sentinel-2A and Sentinel-2B — flying in the same sun-synchronous orbit at 786 km, positioned 180° apart.
 Together, they image the Earth's land surfaces, large islands, and coastal waters with a 290 km swath, achieving a global revisit time of 5 days at the equator (and more frequently at higher latitudes).

 This visualization illustrates how the two satellites' orbital paths combine over 8 days to produce near-complete global coverage.